 South Hadley is a medium-sized town located in the state of Massachusetts.
-With a population of 17,743 people and four constituent neighborhoods, South Hadley is the 106th largest community in Massachusetts.
+With a population of 17,995 people and four constituent neighborhoods, South Hadley is the 112th largest community in Massachusetts.

+South Hadley is a somewhat ethnically-diverse town.
 The people who call South Hadley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of South Hadley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in South Hadley include French, English, Polish, and German.
+The greatest number of South Hadley residents report their race to be White, followed by Asian.
+Important ancestries of people in South Hadley include Irish, French, Polish, English, and French Canadian.

 The most common language spoken in South Hadley is English.
 Other important languages spoken here include Spanish and French.